oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/Em_Configs_Compliane_db_Trends_Image_5.png " ")

- These inventory details can be exported to an excel file for offline analysis or sharing the report to management.
-With the excel report, you can filter based on the properties you are using to show department or line of business specific assets allocation and usage. (**OPTIONAL**)
+(**Optional**) These inventory details can be exported to an excel file for offline analysis or sharing the report with management.
+With the excel report, you can filter based on the properties you are using to show department or line of business-specific assets allocation and usage.

   ![](images/ecm1_inventory_usage_details_report.png " ")